 Making small repairs to water polo caps as they get damaged is much cheaper — and faster — than ordering replacement caps individually.

-- It is not uncommon for water polo caps to get small rips or to fray.
+- It is common for water polo caps to get small rips and to fray.
 Fixing these minor problems early on prevents holes from getting bigger or stitches from further unraveling.

 - Use a needle and thread for cap repairs, since fabric glue will eventually dissolve in water.
 The caps will be usable — and look better — for much longer.